U.S. states probe massive data breach at health insurer Anthem

 A representative with FireEye Inc, which was investigating the attack on behalf of Anthem, declined comment.

-(Additional reporting by Caroline Humer, Jim Finkle, Joseph Menn and Deena Beasley)
+(Reporting by Karen Freifeld.
+Additional reporting by Caroline Humer, Jim Finkle, Joseph Menn and Deena Beasley, and Michael Martina in BEIJING; Editing by Lisa Von Ahn, Steve Orlofsky, Ken Wills and Clarence Fernandez)